clj-android/.github/profile/README.md

 Yes.
 Your phone is probably a lot faster now.
 Apps compiled with the current toolchain also launch much faster on the same hardware.

+Release builds launch in under 2 seconds on anything remotely modern.

 ### I hate AI and this is dumb

 #### slop, videcoding, boiling oceans, etc...